sora-xor/sora-docs/src/ceres/liquidity-locker.md

 # Ceres Liquidity Locker

 The [Ceres Liquidity Locker](https://dapps.cerestoken.io/liquidity_locker) is a decentralized application that brings more transparency and security to Polkaswap and the SORA and Polkadot ecosystems.
-Project teams are able to lock their tokens liquidity and ensure that it cannot be pulled out for some period giving investors proof of security and seriousness of the project.
+Project teams can lock their token's liquidity and ensure that it cannot be removed/drained for a determined period, giving investors proof of the project's security and legitimacy.